Please see our separate pages on Massage Therapy and details of our Practitioners who offer the type of massage you require.

 Using MET (Muscle Energy Techniques), STR (Soft Tissue Release) and passive stretching, conditions can often be improved.
 Together with helpful (and realistic) suggestions for exercises and perhaps positive lifestyle adjustments quality of life can be enhanced and pain managed.

 The Sports Massage Therapist uses techniques for promoting sporting performance and injury prevention and injury treatment and rehabilitation for both amateur and professional athletes and works closely with their nutritionists, coaches and physiotherapists to promote optimum performance.

 Please note that some illnesses, medical conditions and injuries are contra-indicated for massage and during the consultation your therapist will discuss your individual medical history prior to treatment.

-Arianne is available in clinic Tuesdays, Wednesdays & Thursdays for Massage treatments, Reflexology and Bionic Photon Therapy.
+Available in clinic on Tuesdays, Wednesdays and Thursdays for Massage treatments.

 Boryana offers a 15 min, free, preliminary consultation to see if Remedial Massage is an appropriate treatment choice for you.
 Call 0115 921 1455 ~ booking is essential

 To book an appointment with any of our therapists call reception on 0115 921 1455